RKrahl/pytest-dependency/doc/src/about.rst

 other.
 If some feature B depends on another feature A in such a way that B cannot work without A, then it may simply be pointless to run the test for B unless the test for A has succeeded.
-Another case may be if the subject of the tests has an internal state that unadvoidably is influenced by the tests.
-In this situation it may happen that test A sets the system in some state that is the precondition to be able to run test B.  Again, in this case it would be pointless to try running test B unless test A has been run successful.
+Another case may be if the subject of the tests has an internal state that unavoidably is influenced by the tests.
+In this situation it may happen that test A as a side effect, sets the system in some state that is the precondition to be able to run test B.  Again, in this case it would be pointless to try running test B unless test A has been run successful.

 It should be emphasized however that the principle of independency of tests is still valid.
 Before using pytest-dependency, it is still